-15. “High-Touch” Interactions are still limited.
+16. “High-Touch” Interactions are Open

-17. Pin Trading Looks a Little Different
+18. Pin Trading Looks a Little Different

-If you love pin trading don’t worry pin trading is alive and well.
+Pin trading is alive and well.

-18. Apps are Even More Important
+19. Apps Are Even More Important

 Touchless check-in at the resort and touchless payment are the way to go.
 Get familiar with asking yourself “Can I use my device to do that?”

 Familiarize yourself with the My Disney Experience app.
 You will use it a lot.
-You can check character cavalcade times, book Genie+ times, look at maps, order food from quick service restaurants and more.
-Many table service restaurants will have QR code signs to check in for your reservation from your phone and to put yourself on a standby list.
+You can check character cavalcade times, book Genie+ times, look at maps, order food from quick service restaurants, and more.
+Many table service restaurants have QR code signs to check in for your reservation from your phone and to put yourself on a standby list.

-19. Hand Sanitizers Everywhere
+20. Hand Sanitizers Everywhere

-20. New Rides Coming to Disney World 2022
+21. New Rides/Attractions Coming to Disney World 2023

-22. Book Your Star Wars: Galactic Starcruiser Opening in March 2022
+22. Book Your Star Wars: Galactic Starcruiser